jlesage/docker-firefox/README.md

   - By using shared memory of the host, by mapping `/dev/shm` via the parameter `-v /dev/shm:/dev/shm` of the `docker run` command.

+## Allowing the membarrier System Call

+To properly work, recent versions of Firefox need the `membarrier` system call.
+Without it, tabs would frequently crash.

+Docker uses [seccomp profile] to restrict system calls available to the container.
+Before Docker version `20.03.0`, the `membarrier` system call was not allowed in the default profile.
+If you run a such version, you can use one of the following solutions, from the most to the least secure, to provide the container permission to use this sytem call:

+  1. Run the container with a custom seccomp profile allowing the `membarrier` system call.
+The [latest official seccomp profile] can be used.
+Download the file and then add the following parameter when creating the container:
+     `--security-opt seccomp=/path/to/seccomp_profile.json`.
+  2. Run the container without the default seccomp profile (thus allowing all system calls).
+Use the following parameter when creating the container:
+     `--security-opt seccomp=unconfined`.
+  3. Run the container in privileged mode.
+This effectively disables usage of seccomp.
+Add the `--privileged` parameter when creating the container.

 ## Sound Support

 For Firefox to be able to use the audio device available on